Preparing You For Public Leadership

 If you are elected, you and your fellow board members’ actions will have far-reaching results.
 School board decisions can only be made by a majority of the members at a public meeting.
 From the moment school board members begin service, they are accountable to the public, to the state government, and to the courts.

 A school board is a team, and your contributions to the whole are critical to the overall board’s effectiveness.
-Here are two rules to keep in mind as you consider running for your local school board.
+Here are two rules to keep in mind as you consider seeking election to serve on a school board.

 While each member of the school board brings an individual style of leadership, there are certain characteristics that contribute to successful board service.
 These include:

-- Are strong advocates for the education of all children in the state.
+• Serve as a strong advocate for public education and for all children in the state.

 How to be a Successful Board Member

-To be a successful board member you must:
+To be a successful board member you need to:

-- Take part in board training programs, and networking opportunities.
+• Participate in board training programs and networking opportunities.

 As one long-time school board member best puts it ...
 "Take Your Turn, It’s Worthwhile Work."